kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/playercontroller.md

 The code below has been updated in onTriggerEnter.

 We needed to change the code that accessed the value field of each PickUp, since the PickUp class now has an ItemInstance object that contains that value data.
+Modified Content:

-- `Add(item.value)` is changed to `Add(item.Value)`, we use the PickUP property: Value to simplify access to the item's value field.
+Modified: `Add(item.value)` is changed to `Add(item.Value)`, we use the PickUP property: Value to simplify access to the item's value field.

-We also added the gameData method: `AddItem( item.itemInstance )`, so that we add the item to the GameData inventory.
+Added: `GameData.InstanceRef.AddItem( item.itemInstance )`, so that we add the item to the GameData inventory.

+Modified:  Code when gameObject has tag 'Hazard'

 ###Code - PlayerController

 **Updated Apr 13, 2019**